Freakwill/freakwill/README.md

 # Who am I
-I am just a bloody and creepy fucking nerd. 🤓
-My dream is to realize the *strong AI*
+I am just a bloody and creepy and spooky (not snoopy🐶) fucking nerd. 🤓 My dream is to realize the *strong AI*

 I love learning computer tech, esp. computer languages.